Economic history of the Russian Federation: Transition to market economy

 After 1991, under the leadership of Boris Yeltsin, the country made a significant turn toward developing a market economy by implanting basic tenets such as market-determined prices.
 Two fundamental and interdependent goals — macroeconomic stabilization and economic restructuring — the transition from central planning to a market-based economy.
 The former entailed implementing fiscal and monetary policies that promote economic growth in an environment of stable prices and exchange rates.
 The latter required establishing the commercial, and institutional entities — banks, private property, and commercial legal codes— that permit the economy to operate efficiently.
 Opening domestic markets to foreign trade and investment, thus linking the economy with the rest of the world, was an important aid in reaching these goals.
 The Gorbachev regime failed to address these fundamental goals.
 At the time of the Soviet Union's demise, the Yeltsin government of the Russian Republic had begun to attack the problems of macroeconomic stabilization and economic restructuring.
 By mid-1996, the results were mixed.

 Since collapse of the Soviet Union in 1991, Russia has tried to develop a market economy and achieve consistent economic growth.
 In October 1991, Yeltsin announced that Russia would proceed with radical, market-oriented reform along the lines of "shock therapy", as recommended by the United States and IMF.
+Hyperinflation resulted from the removal of Soviet price controls and the central bank's policy in the early 1990s.
+Jeffrey Sachs, an economist who advised the Russian government on the reforms, said that the shock therapy reforms failed in Russia (after having succeeded in Poland two years before) due to loose monetary policy by the central bank and the lack of financial support of the transition by the West.
+He explains the latter by the US government viewing Poland as an ally and Russia as an antagonist.

-Hyperinflation resulted from the removal of Soviet price controls and again following the 1998 Russian financial crisis.
-Assuming the role as the continuing legal personality of the Soviet Union, Russia took up the responsibility for settling the USSR's external debts, even though its population made up just half of the population of the USSR at the time of its dissolution.
+Assuming the role as the continuing legal personality of the Soviet Union, Russia took up the responsibility for settling the USSR's external debts.